 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-You pull out of the driveway, excited to begin your family’s first cross-country road trip.
+Picture it: You pull out of the driveway, excited to begin your family’s first cross-country road trip.
 An hour into the drive, your toddler is screaming for a snack.
 You realize that you packed them in the very back of the car.
 You end up pulling over at a gas station to get something to eat.
 An hour later, the batteries on your oldest child’s electronic game die and you have to stop again.
-After another hour, your husband tells you he needs his sunglasses out of the suitcase.
+During hour number 3, your husband tells you he needs his sunglasses out of the suitcase.
 At this point, your excitement has turned into irritation.
 You begin to wonder if you will ever reach your destination.
 Sound familiar?
 It doesn’t have to be like this.
 With some simple tips, you can learn to pack for road trips like a pro.
 Then, you will have everything your family needs right when they need it.
 Read on to find out how.

 Think It Through